daattali/shinycssloaders/README.md

 If you want all the spinners in your app to share some of the options, instead of specifying them in each call to `withSpinner()`, you can set them globally using R options.
 For example, if you want all spinners to be of a certain type and color, you can set `options(spinner.type = 5, spinner.color = "#0dc5c1")`.
 Similarly, for full-page spinners you can use `page.spinner.type`, `page.spinner.color`, etc to set default parameters instead of setting them in `showPageSpinner()`.

+### Delaying the spinner appearance

+If an output gets calculated very fast, the spinner may appear to "blink" because it's only visible for a very short moment.
+By using the `delay` argument, a spinner will wait a specified number of milliseconds before appearing, which can result in better user experience.

 ### Showing a spinner on top of the output

 By default, the out-dated output gets hidden while the spinner is showing.
 You can change this behaviour to have the spinner appear on top of the old output using the `hide.ui = FALSE` parameter.

+### Displaying a spinner inline

+A spinner will take up the full available width by default.
+If you'd like to place multiple spinners next to each other, or if the spinner wraps an inline output (for example, `textOutput(inline = TRUE)`) then you can use the `inline = TRUE` parameter.
+When using inline spinners, you will generally also want to use the `width` argument.

 <h2 id="sponsors">